KaiPereira/Helios/JOURNAL.md

 And then I tuned out for the day, because the SPV1050 wiring took me absolutely forever!!
 I'm ready to start working on the actual antenna stuff now though, and I think I can lock in and get a bunch done at once!

-## Day 3 - RF and Sensor Shenanigans
+## Day 3 - RF and Sensor Shenanigans - 8 Hours

 Now that I have all my core logic in, I have to add the actual LoRa antenna and transceiver.